ongres/stackgres/doc/content/en/04-production-installation/02-installation-via-helm/_index.md

 > You can specify the version adding `--version 1.0.0` to the Helm command.

 In the previous example StackGres have included several options to the installation, including the needed options to enable the monitoring.
-Follow the [Cluster Parameters]({{% relref "04-production-installation/06-cluster-parameters" %}}) section for a described list.
+Follow the [Operator Parameters]({{% relref "04-production-installation/06-operator-parameters" %}}) section for a described list.

 ## Creating and customizing your Postgres Clusters